What Does a Senior Beauty Therapist Do?

 - Promotion and sale of products and services

 - Client care and communication in the beauty industry

 This recognised course will give you the Beauty Therapist qualifications you need to carve out a successful career.
 The learning journey is comprised of a blend of online study and practical training.
 You will have the option of securing 10 practical sessions at a dedicated facility in Birmingham.
-You should take around 6-7 months to gain your qualification.
+While you have 24 months to study, it should only take you around 6-7 months to gain your qualification.